Basic interpretive principles for Revelation 5-20, Part 2

 BASIC PRINCIPLES

 First, we consider three skills that greatly aid the student of Revelation.
 I call these the “Sherlock Holmes skills of eschatology.”
-Using these skills, Holmes solved crimes and using these same skills, we can better understand Revelation.
+Using these skills, Sherlock Holmes solved crimes and using these same skills, we can better understand Revelation.

 1. Keen observation of all the details.
 Here we are making note of all the potential clues in the text, so nothing escapes our gaze.

 2. Evaluate the details and assign meaning to them.
 Which details are useful clues?
 What is the meaning of each clue in this context?
+Is this clue important or incidental?

 3. Fit the clues together into the proper order so that the clues yield a solution that gives understanding to the verse or passage.
 Note that, in the case of Revelation, our solution must not only fit the context of the immediate passage, but it must also agree with the rest of Revelation and it must be consistent with the entirety of Scripture.
 A solution that disagrees with other teaching in Scripture is in error and must be either abandoned or modified.